ICRosa/AWS_Lambda_Dive/README.md

 ## Localstack deploy level, noted issues :blue_book:

-I used [localstack](#what-is-localstack) pro to test lambda layers properly, you can also deploy your lambda dependencies with the function to keep using only the communnity version
+I used [localstack](#what-is-localstack) pro to test lambda layers properly, you can also deploy your lambda dependencies with the function to keep using only the community version

 ---